 Code of Conduct and Disciplinary Procedure

-Note: These Rules are binding upon all Members of the Association.
+Note: These Rules are binding upon all Members, Employees and Representatives of the Association.

 The rules contained in this Code of Practice form an integral part of the conditions of membership to the Residential Landlords Association Ltd (R.L.A.Ltd).
 In applying for membership each applicant agrees to be bound by them.